mgaynor1/nQuack/README.md

 Gaynor ML, Landis JB, O’Connor TK, Laport RG, Doyle JJ, Soltis DE, Soltis PS, and Ponciano JM. nQuack: An R package for predicting ploidy level from sequence data using site-based heterozygosity.
 In Review.
 Abstract accepted for Special Issue of Applications in Plant Science.

+## Up Next:

+- If you have sequence data with known ploidal level for a mixed-ploidy system, let us know.
+We would love to collaborate with you.